ArinLamba/DuoLingo-Clone/README.md

 [![Stats for Lingo](/.github/images/stats.svg "Stats for Lingo")](https://pagespeed.web.dev/analysis?url=https://lingo-clone.vercel.app/ "Stats for Lingo")

-## :raised_hands: Contribute

-You might encounter some bugs while using this app.
-You are more than welcome to contribute.
-Just submit changes via pull request and I will review them before merging.
-Make sure you follow community guidelines.

 ## :gem: Acknowledgements

 Useful resources and dependencies that are used in Lingo.